Students enrolled for Spring 2022 and beyond visit https://english.wsu.ac.kr for updated information

-Master of Arts in Culinary Entrepreneurship
+Master of Science in International

 - The minimum requirement for English as a foreign language is IELTS 6 (or equivalent).

 - A Bachelor’s degree in Hospitality Management, Tourism Management, Business, Marketing, Social Sciences or other related fields.

 The degree can normally be completed within 1.5 years.
 There is an option to complete it within one for those willing to complete the 5 week semesters.

 The completion of 27 credits must be completed to graduate.
 Thesis is optional; no general examination is required for graduation if the Thesis option is selected.
 A general graduation examination is required for the no-thesis option.